Skip to main content

 Is my Medicare Prescription Payment Plan bill the same as my Medicare premium?

 No. Your bill for the Medicare Prescription Payment Plan is a separate bill from any premium you pay for your Medicare health care or prescription drug benefit.
-If you fail to pay your bill, you risk being kicked out of the payment plan.2
+If you fail to pay your bill, you risk being disenrolled from the payment plan.2

 If you have questions about affording your prescriptions, talk with your plan provider or with your State Health Insurance Assistance Program (SHIP) about your options.
 You can find contact information for your SHIP online or call 1-877-839-2675.
-An expert can help you figure out whether the payment plan is right for you, or if other resources like Medicare’s Extra Help program or one of the Medicare Savings Programs better suits your financial needs.
+A trained Medicare counselor can help you figure out whether the payment plan is right for you.
+They can also tell you if other resources like Medicare’s Extra Help program or one of the Medicare Savings Programs better suits your financial needs.

 Sources